-I realize these days, when my home is my whole world, that I made a hell of a journey until here.
-I love my house, I love my job, I love my family and my husband and I love to spend this time in our small universe.
-I care very much for everything I do, and I do it all with care, love and passion.
-I know that for some people, this period might not be same.
-My story today is about some thoughts I had to unthink to get here and some things I had to undo because they did not belong to who I am.
+I realize these days, when my home is my whole world, that I made a hell of a journey until today.
+I love my house, I love my job, love my family, and my husband and I love to spend this time in our small universe.
+I care very much for everything I do, and I do it all with care, love, and passion.
+I know that for some people, this period might not be the same.

-Weird enough, what got me here was not something I thought or did, but what I had to unthink and undo.
-I lived my childhood and adolescence in a “happy” numbness… When I started to awake, I didn’t remember how I got there.
-I don’t remember it now either.
-I just know that I woke up one day from my fairy imaginary world, like from a dreamless heavy sleep, number than ever, confused and afraid.
-I did not knew where to go or what to do.
+I lived my childhood and adolescence in a “happy” numbness… When I started to awake, I didn’t remember the path.
+I don’t know it still.
+All I know is that I woke up one day from my imaginary world full of fairies and princes, like from a dreamless heavy sleep, wobblier than ever, confused and afraid.
+I did not know where to go or what to do.

-I tried to ask myself why, but the why question was too heavy to ask or to answer.
-I know that everything that happened was for a purpose, or is just a part of me who believes that, as it is easier to endure and live with.
-Sometimes I think that the purpose is the path itself, in its attempt to teach me some lessons.
-I looked back many times blaming some of my choices: to wait instead of act, to run and hide instead of fight.
-And peraps because of those, one day, this path or purpose, just put on my road the biggest and ugliest monster.
-And I had no real choice.
-Or I fight it and defeat it or I gave up and loose it all.
+I tried to ask myself why, but the “why” question was too heavy to ask or to answer.
+I know that everything that happened was for a purpose or is just a part of me who believes it is easier to endure and live.
+Sometimes I think that the aim is the path itself, in its attempt to teach me life lessons.
+I looked back often, blaming my choices: to wait instead of act, run, and hide instead of fight.
+And perhaps because of those, one day, this path or the purpose just put on my road the most significant and ugliest monster.
+And I had no choice.
+I could fight and defeat it, or I gave up and lost it all.

-One of the first discoveries in the process of finding myself was that in order to advance, I have to unthink, undo and unbelieve my limitations.
-That was the starting point!
+One of the first discoveries in finding myself was that: to progress, I have to unthink, undo, and unbelieve my limitations.
+There is when I started.

-The most limiting beliefs was that “life is a fight”.
+The most limiting belief I had was that “life is a fight.”
 Though I use it often as a metaphor in my stories, I used to believe it and live it every day.
-I might still do in some aspects of my life..
+I might still do in some aspects of my life.

-The life with this belief is a war zone.
-Everywhere I walked there was a battlefield, mined zone and if it was not, I created one.
-I was spending my nights, portraying potential adversaries, developing strategies and tactics, budding plans, identifying resources.
-I was always in alert, but prepared.
+Life with this belief was a war zone.
+Everywhere I walked, there was a battlefield, mined land, and if it was not, I created one.
+I spent my nights portraying potential adversaries, developing strategies and tactics, budding plans, and identifying resources.
+I was always on an alert but prepared.
 That was draining me out.
-Less sleep on top…. is the perfect solution to stress and anxiety.
-And if that was not enough, if I did not had an external fight, I created an internal conflict.
-I was moving the war zone inside of me.
+Less sleep on top; is the perfect solution to stress and anxiety.
+And if that was not enough, if I did not have an external fight, I channeled my effort to create or maintain an internal conflict.
+I was moving that war zone inside of me.
 And this caused my immune system to weaken.

-After that, me against me, never existed for the purpose of fighting itself.
-Once I taken it out from my mind, in I made small changes in my behaviors: more water and sleep, more nature, doing things I enjoy.
+Ever since, there was no me against me, at least not for fighting.
+Once I took it out from my mind, I made small changes in my behaviors: more water and sleep, more nature, art, and more things I enjoy.
 That was enough to get me started.
-I still see results every day.

-This simple mind change, transformed a “me against enemies” into “me partnering with people” and more important “me partnering with me”.
-I became simply more open and curious to understand other people’s view of the world.
+This simple mind change transformed a “me against enemies” into “me partnering with people” and, more important, “me partnering with me.”
+I became more open and curious to understand other people’s views of the world.

-And that helps me take life as life, enjoy all its small moments as I might never have the chance to live them again.
-I am grateful for who I became, for what I have, for all the people I get to know and interact.
-And these last weeks have confirmed that I should not taking it all for granted.
+And that helps me take life just as life, enjoy all its small moments as I might never have the chance to live again.
+I am grateful for who I became, for what I have, for all the people I get to know and interact with.
+And these last months of 2020 have confirmed that I should not take it all for granted.